-☐ Uniform Grant Application in fillable PDF format.
-Signature page must be printed, signed, scanned and submitted with application. □ Uniform Budget utilizing the template provided by DCEO for this project.
+must co ontain the following items: ☐ Uniform Grant Application in fillable PDF format.
+Signature page must be printed, signed, scanned and submitted with application. ☐ Uniform Budget utilizing the template provided by DCEO for this project.
 The entire budget with all worksheets included even if the worksheets are not relevant to the grant opportunity must be submitted with the application materials.
-Signature page must be printed, signed, scanned and submitted with application. □ Conflict of Interest Disclosure ☐ Mandatory Disclosures This Notice of Funding Opportunity also requires the submission of the following other programmatic specific items as part of the program application that can be found on the website where you accessed the application document:
+Signature page must be printed, signed, scanned and submitted with application. ☐ Conflict of Interest Disclosure ☐ Mandatory Disclosures otice of Funding Opportunity also requires the submission of the following other mmatic specific items as part of the program application: ☐ TECHNICAL PROPOSAL (not to exceed 15 pages): Provide a narrative proposal to describe the program activities and outcomes that will be supported by this grant.
+Note that each section of the technical proposal corresponds with the application review criteria in Part E of this NOFO.